ChangyuanWang17/QVLM/README.md

 ```

 ## Pretrained LVLM Weights
 Please check out [Model Zoo](https://github.com/haotian-liu/LLaVA/blob/main/docs/MODEL_ZOO.md) for all public LLaVA checkpoints, and the instructions of how to use the weights.
+Thanks for LLaVA (https://github.com/haotian-liu/LLaVA) for the amazing open-source model!

+We also uploaded [LLaVA-v1.3-7B](https://huggingface.co/ChangyuanWang/LLaVA-vicuna-7B-v1.3-ScienceQA) model finetuned on ScienceQA dataset to test the effect of quantization.

 ## ScienceQA